Danp2/au3WebDriver/docs/CONTRIBUTING.md

 ### Preparing

-- Please try to follow the existing code style as good as you can.
+- Please try to follow the existing code style as better as you can.
 - If you're unsure about anything, don't hesitate to ask.

 ### Contribution